 If you're undocumented or not eligible to complete the FAFSA, consider completing the Alternative Application for Illinois Financial Aid.

-You can expect to discuss the following at the meeting:
+You can expect to discuss the following with your advisor:

 - Placement scores